If a picture is worth 1000 words, then how much can we say about an interface?

 As practice for this concept, try to avoid #000 when working on lighter backgrounds.
 Instead opt towards a darker grey with the potential of a mixed color (dark blue, dark green, dark orange, etc).
 I’ve always found that grey text on a white background is 10x more readable than pure black text.

 The abyss of pure black has a very large contrast in comparison with other colors.
 At this point, I find it annoying even though it doesn’t make that much of a difference.
 But even a slightly positive difference is still a difference, so my advice would be to avoid #000 altogether.

 Refining Color Schemes

 When first getting started in color theory, it might be easiest to start with a single color and use online tools for guidance.
 Nobody is born with an innate understanding of color selection.
 But with constant repetition, it becomes like second nature.

 The time to choose a color scheme would be after starting a web project and gathering ideas (wireframing, sketches, page elements).
 This could happen before or after designing a simple mockup, but the process is still the same.
 Just select a color that could work nicely with the layout based on content, form, style, or emotion.

-Online webapps such as Paletton are indispensable when it comes to early scheme design.
+Online web apps such as Paletton are indispensable when it comes to early scheme design.
 You input a single color and then select which matching scheme you prefer (analogous, triadic, tetradic, etc).
-Each color scheme allows for an additional complement which is opposite your chosen color.
+Each color scheme allows for an additional complement that is opposite your chosen color.